Automation = Efficient Growth

 Analytics has reached this inflection point.
 The demand for actionable insights is growing exponentially as digital transformation matures.
 Companies of all sizes have significantly invested in data infrastructure and teams in the last few years.
 Still, they cannot keep up with the data requests from business teams.

 That’s because the last mile of analytics is still manual.
 Analysts are stuck manually pulling data from multiple systems and running analytics in spreadsheets or SQL.
-Our survey found that 6 out of 10 analyst teams spend up to 50% of their time on repetitive tasks.
-That means at least half of your expensive human capital is wasted on mundane and non-productive activities.
+Studies show that analysts spend a large share of their time — 45% on average — on data prep and other repetitive tasks.
+That means almost half of your expensive human capital is wasted on mundane activities.

-What could your business accomplish if your analytics team doesn't have to do that anymore?
-And instead, can spend their time generating new insights for your business?
-Imagine having your team 10x more productive, turning around data requests at lightning-fast speed and still being able to go home early!
-That is no longer a dream and is now possible with analytics automation technologies.
+What could your business accomplish if your analytics team didn’t have to do that anymore?
+And instead, can they spend their time generating new insights for your business?
+Imagine having your team 10x more productive, turning around data requests at lightning-fast speed, and still being able to go home early!
+That is no longer a dream — it is now possible with analytics automation technologies.